plone/training/dexterity_2.rst

 Exercise
 ++++++++

-Do you need to bind the social-viewlet from chapter 20 to this new browser-layer?
+Do you need to bind the :ref:`viewlets1-social2-label` from chapter 22 to this new browser-layer?

 ..  admonition:: Solution
     :class: toggle